 Implanatble ports have several names.
 Port-a-cath, mediport, powerport and smart port are all alternative names for an implanatble port.
 The two types of ports are single port and double port where double ports provide two lumens and areas where they can be accessed to allow for multiple simultaneus infusions.
 Although the skin needs to be punctured when a port is accessed most patients describe this as a more comfortable device as it is entirely under the skin.
 Given that ports are placed under the skin without any external portion the infectious risk of ports is significantly less than other types of catheters.

 Indications – Ports are used in chemotherapy, TPN, administration of medications, frequent blood sampling and for injecting contrast agents for imaging studies.

 Now these two central venous catheters belong to two totally different categories.
-Port-a-cath is an implantable port and sits completely under the skin whereas permcath is a tunneled dialysis catheter which has an external portion.
+Port-a-cath is an implantable port and sits completely under the skin whereas permcath also sometimes referred to as a permacath is a tunneled dialysis catheter which has an external portion.
 Additionally port a caths are commonly used for chemotherapy or long term medication administration whereas permcaths are meant for dialysis.
 Dialysis catheters like permcaths generally have much largers lumens because they need to be used to draw off and return large volumes of blood from the patient to the dialysisi machine and return the blood quickly as well.

-Permcath is an excellent choice for patients on dialysis as a part of treatment plan of kidney failure.
+Permcath or a permacath is an excellent choice for patients on dialysis as a part of treatment plan of kidney failure.
 Port-a-cath is more useful in patients who require continuous intravenous infusion of antibiotics or other drugs.

 Peripherally Inserted Central Catheters (PICC) Or Midline Catheters